smaht-dac/submitr/docs/source/usage.rst

 .. tip::
     Using this ``--validate`` feature, if any errors are encountered, the actual ingestion of data will `not` commence.
 (Even if no errors are encountered, you `will` be prompted as to whether or not you wish to proceed).
-I.e. this constitutes a sort of "**dry run**" facility.
+In other words, this constitutes a sort of "**dry run**" facility.

 Not generally necessary to know, but for more detailed information on the validation process